-The HQCA is mandated to promote and improve patient safety and healthcare service quality on a province-wide basis.
+The HQCA is mandated to promote and improve patient safety, person-centred care, and health service quality on a province-wide basis.
 To fulfill its mandate, the HQCA gathers and analyzes information, monitors the healthcare system, and collaborates with stakeholders to translate that knowledge into practical improvements to health service quality and patient safety.